-Agenda No No 67-23 Name of meeting eeting Trust Board Date 07 December 2023 Name of paper NARU Review of Interoperable Capab NARU Review of Interoperable Capabilities Responsible Executive Emma Williams, Executive Director of Emma Williams, Executive Director of Operations An external review was commissioned by the SECAmb CEO within involvement from the National Ambulance Resilience Unit (NARU) and representatives from the Association of Ambulance Chief Executives (AACE). new series of core s NARU had undertaken an audit in January 2022.
+Agenda a No 67-23 Name of meeting Trust Board Date 07 December 2023 Name of paper NARU Review of Interoperable Capabilities Responsible Executive Emma Williams, Executive Director of Operation ons An external review was commissioned by the SECAmb CEO within involvement from the National Ambulance Resilience Unit (NARU) and representatives from the Association of Ambulance Chief Executives (AACE).
+NARU had undertaken an audit in January 2022.
 Following the development of a new series of core standards, NARU used these to develop an updated series of KLOEs on which to base their visit.
 This visit occurred over 3 days at the end of September 2023.
-Whilst the review ide deterioration against entified no safety critical areas, it did sho t these new KLOEs. ow an ove erall • n action plan has been developed by the with the lead ICB commissioner. e SECAm nb Res silience ce and oversight considerations have business for both internal and external st as part of A suite of documents have been submitted as part of a comprehensive response to the NARU review and ongoing HART delivery concerns.
-Recommendations, decisions, or actions sought • Support for the findings, recommendations, and response to the NARU review. • Agreement for ongoing governance and monitoring to ensure progress is being achieved against all KLOEs. impact analysis ('El/ the subject of this paper, require an equal A')?
-(EIAs are required for all strategies , guidelines, plans and business cases) 5, No
+Whilst the review ide deterioration against entified no safety critical areas, it did sho t these new KLOEs. ow an ov erall n action plan has been developed by the with the lead ICB commissioner. e SECAr nb Res silience ce and oversight considerations have be usiness for both internal and external st as part of s have been submitted as part of a com ad ongoing HART delivery concerns. prehens ive res ponse to Recommendations, decisions, or actions sought - Support for the findings, recommendations, and response to the NARU review. - Agreement for ongoing governance and monitoring to ensure progress is being achieved against all KLOEs.
+Does this paper, or the subject of this paper, require an equality impact analysis ('EIA')?
+(EIAs are required for all strategies, not policies, procedures, quidelines, plans and business cases)